-The following table provides information as of December 31, 2021 with respect to shares of our common stock that may be issued under our existing equity compensation plans.
+The following table provides information as of December 31, 2022 with respect to shares of our common stock that may be issued under our existing equity compensation plans.

-Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Restricted Stock Units and Rights (#) Exerci Outs ed Average se Price of standing and Rights (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in the first Column) (#) Equity compensation plans approved by security holders 2019 Stock Incentive Plan (1) 349,448 \$ 0.57 2021 Equity Incentive Plan (2) 1,675,103 5.87 - 2021 Stock Incentive Plan (3) 526,433 10.44 3,350,226 2021 Employee Stock Purchase Plan (4) 350,000 TOTAL 2,550,984 \$ 6.09 3,700,226
+Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Restricted Stock Units Weighted Average Exercise Price of Outstanding Options and Rights (\$)(5) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected the first Column) (#) Equity compensation plans approved by and Rights (#) and Rights (5)(3) the first Column) (#) security holders 2019 Stock Incentive Plan (1) 233,326 0.56 2021 Equity Incentive Plan (2) 1,278,562 2.68 2021 Stock Incentive Plan (3) 2,976,667 1.99 2,517,179 2021 Employee Stock Purchase Plan (4) 405,350 TOTAL 4,488,555 2.11 2,922,529

-(1) Our board of directors adopted, and our stockholders approved, the 2019 Stock Incentive Plan, as amended and restated (the 2019 Plan).
+- (1) Our board of directors adopted, and our stockholders approved, the 2019 Stock Incentive Plan, as amended and restated (the 2019 Plan).
 In connection with our initial public offering and the adoption of the 2021 SIP, we no longer grant awards under the 2019 Plan; however, all outstanding options issued pursuant to the 2019 Plan continue to be governed by their existing terms.
-To the extent that any such awards are forfeited or lapse unexercised or are repurchased, the shares of common stock subject to such awards will become available for issuance under the 2021 SIP.
-Includes options to purchase 349,448 shares of our common stock outstanding under the 2019 Plan.

-(2) Our board of directors adopted, and our stockholders approved, the 2021 Stock Incentive Plan, as amended and restated (the 2021 Plan).
+To the extent that any such awards are forfeited or lapse unexercised or are repurchased, the shares of common stock subject to such awards will become available for issuance under the 2021 SIP. - (2) Our board of directors adopted, and our stockholders approved, the 2021 Stock Incentive Plan, as amended and restated (the 2021 Plan).
 In connection with our initial public offering and the adoption of the 2021 SIP, we no longer grant awards under the 2021 Plan; however, all outstanding options issued pursuant to the 2021 Plan continue to be governed by their existing terms.
-To the extent that any such awards are forfeited or lapse unexercised or are repurchased, the shares of common stock outstanding under the 2021 Plan available for issuance under the 2021 SIP.
-Includes options to purchase 1.675.103 shares of our common stock outstanding under the 2021 Plan

-(3) Our board of directors adopted, and our stockholders approved, the States of common stock outstanding under the 2021 SIP provides that the number of shares available for issuance under the 2021 SIP will be increased on the first day of each fiscal year beginning with the 2021 fiscal year, in an amount equal to the least of (i) 5,250,000 shares, (ii) five percent (5%) of the outstanding shares of common stock on the last day of the immediately preceding fiscal year or (iii) such other amount as our board of directors may determine.
-Includes 526,433 shares of our common stock issuable under options to purchase common stock and restricted stock units outstanding under our 2021 SIP.

-(4) Our board of directors adopted, and our shareholders approved, the 2021 Employee Stock Purchase Plan (the ESPP).
-The ESPP provides that the number of shares available for issuance under the ESPP will be increased on the first day of each fiscal year beginning with the 2021 fiscal year, in an amount equal to the least of (i) 1,050,000 shares, (ii) one percent (1%) of the outstanding shares of common stock on the last day of the immediately preceding fiscal year or (iii) such other amount as may be determined by our board of directors.
+To the extent that any such awards are forfeited or lapse unexercised or are repurchased, the shares of common stock subject to such awards will become available for issuance under the 2021 SIP - (3) Our board of directors adopted, and our stockholders approved, the 2021 Stock Incentive Plan.
+The 2021 SIP provides that the number of shares available for issuance under the 2021 SIP will be increased on the first day of each fiscal year beginning with the 2021 fiscal year, in an amount equal to the least of (i) 5,250,000 shares, (ii) five percent (5%) of the outstanding shares of common stock on the last day of the immediately preceding fiscal year or (iii) such other amount as our board of directors may determine. - (4) Our board of directors adopted, and our shareholders approved, the 2021 Employee Stock Purchase Plan (the ESPP).
+The ESPP provides that the number of shares available for issuance under the ESPP will be increased on the first day of each fiscal year beginning with the 2021 fiscal year, in an amount equal to the least of (i) 1,050,000 shares, (ii) one percent (1%) of the outstanding shares of common stock on the last day of the immediately preceding fiscal year or (iii) such other amount as may be determined by our board of directors. - (5) On December 13, 2022, our board of directors approved the repricing of all outstanding stock options that had an exercise price greater than \$1.15.